 Here are two of the largest upcoming conferences for portrait photographers:

 When it comes to marketing portrait photography, spending some of your free time volunteering is one way to get your work out there.

 5. Offer Special Deals

-One example is mini sessions: quicker and more affordable shoots that can draw in clients who aren’t ready to hire you for a full shoot.
+One example of an offer to promote your portrait photography business is a mini session: quicker and more affordable shoots that can draw in clients who aren’t ready to hire you for a full shoot.

 For example, if you usually charge around $200 for a two-hour portrait shoot, try announcing a special offer where clients can get a half-hour shoot for $80.
-Besides helping to drum up interest in your portrait photography business, the shorter time commitment means it’s less work for you and you’ll be able to book more clients.
+Besides helping to drum up interest in your portrait photography business, the shorter time commitment means it’s less work for you, and you’ll be able to book more clients.

-6. Get Listed In Photographer Directories
+6. Get Listed in Photographer Directories

-Photographer directories can be a great place to get your name listed because they attract exactly the type of people you want to find you: potential clients who are currently seeking a photographer!
+Photographer directories can help you find potential clients who are currently looking for a photographer.
 Typically, there are fees involved to sign up, but it may be less expensive than you think.
-There’s a few that let you get listed for free.
-Here are a couple popular directories for marketing portrait photography:
+There are a few that let you get listed for free.
+Here are a couple of popular directories for marketing portrait photography:

 Photography Directory Project is free to join.
 The only requirement to get your free listing is that you include a link to the directory on your site.